molarmanful/ANAKRON/README.md

 ## Overview

 **ANAKRON** is an 8x12 bold monospace bitmap font suitable for programming.
-Featuring the thick strokes of the (C/E/V)GA era fonts as well as the thin strokes of more modern pixel fonts, ANAKRON blends squarish blocks with flowing lines into a retrofuturistic feel that will knock your virtual socks off!
+Blending the thick strokes of the (C/E/V)GA era fonts with the thin strokes of more modern pixel fonts, ANAKRON is designed to feel compact like an old-school 8x8 font without compromising on Unicode support.

 ## Gallery